quatrix/beatboxer/README.md

 * When it goes back it will ask for all the events since last time it was up
 * Then for device FOO it might see that it was DEAD and then CONNECTED again
 * You might not want to notify the device died, if since it's already back up.
+* So when getting an event, you also get the up-to-date status for the same device, and you can decide what to do with it.

+## Offsets

+Currenly storing offsets isn't implemented and it's the client's responsibility.
+But it's probably a good idea to store them since we can probably treat them like timestamps and store them in the same distributed hashmap we're using for the heartbeats.

+Some options how to handle the offsets/commits (ideas):

+* The websocket consumer can send `COMMIT` messages every now and again, indicating it's done handling messages up to this point.
+* Long polling and `AUTO COMMIT`, client polls for new messages, and if enough time passed it's assumed the offset of the previous poll can be commited.
+* Something like the previous option but with websockets, if user continues to receive messages, assume older messages can be commited.

 # Constrains and Assumptions